kebasaa/Parrot-Sequoia-access/README.md

 adb shell
 ```

-You are now root on the Sequoia with full write permissions.
+You are now root on the Sequoia with full write permissions on the built-in Sequoia shell (Ash)

 ## Firmware downgrade

-Still needs to be figured out

 ## How to